dungpa45/SD5200_msa/README.md

 ![Alt text](image-3.png)

-Install and use Argo CD Image Update <https://argocd-image->
-updater.readthedocs.io/en/stable/install/installation This will help you listen to changes the image on ECR and update the image tag in Ops repo.
+[Install and use Argo CD Image Update](https://argocd-image-updater.readthedocs.io/en/stable/install/installation) This will help you listen to changes the image on ECR and update the image tag in Ops repo.

 ```
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj-labs/argocd-image-updater/stable/manifests/install.yaml